Exercise normal precautions in Djibouti.

 Adoption in Djibouti is a complicated, time consuming process with many legal hurdles.
 There are no adoption agencies to facilitate the process.
 Many legal procedures must be completed in-person, and in French or Somali.
 There is no clear, uniform adoption procedure.
 Generally, only non-Djiboutian children considered to be abandoned in Djibouti are available for adoption; and even in these cases, restrictions abound.
 Djiboutian children can be adopted only in very exceptional cases (mostly by family members), and at the discretion of the Djiboutian government.
 Adoption in Djibouti is divided into two types: simple and plénier.
 Simple adoption is when someone cares for the child as his/her own, but the child’s name is not changed and the biological parents retain parental rights.
 A plénier adoption is when the biological parents irrevocably relinquish parental rights and the child’s last name is changed to match the adoptive parents.
 For the purposes of U.S. immigration law, a plénier adoption is required.

-To bring an adopted child to the United States from Djibouti, you must meet eligibility and suitability requirements.
-The U.S. Department of Homeland Security, U.S. Citizenship and Immigration Services (USCIS) determines who can adopt under U.S. immigration law.
+To bring an adopted child to the United States from Djibouti, you must meet certain suitability and eligibility requirements.
+USCIS determines who is suitable and eligible to adopt a child from another country and bring that child to live in the United States under U.S. immigration law.

 In addition to U.S. immigration requirements, you must also meet the following requirements in order to adopt a child from Djibouti: